sukritigupta26/GENAI-RCA-Frontend/README.md

-  # RCS Bot for DevOps
+  # RCA Bot for DevOps

-  This is a code bundle for RCS Bot for DevOps.
+  This is a code bundle for RCA Bot for DevOps.
 The original project is available at https://www.figma.com/design/YM0rb38YkiJCxHosujRvrQ/RCS-Bot-for-DevOps.

   ## Running the code